AJ8GH/advent-of-code/y-2021/src/main/resources/d1/README.md

 Your puzzle answer was `1608`.

 Both parts of this puzzle are complete!
-They provide two gold stars: \*\*
+They provide two gold stars: ⭐ ⭐

-At this point, you should [return to your Advent calendar](/2021) and try another puzzle.

-If you still want to see it, you can [get your puzzle input](1/input).